benyoung93/resposne_of_acropora_palmata_to_disease_and_heat/README.md

 # Response of Acropora palmata to Different Disease Inoculations and Short Term Heat Stress
 All scripts and pipelines for bioinformatic analyses of 3 prime RNA-seq, 16S rRNA, and physiological data for the manuscript "Different disease inoculations cause common responses of the host immune system and prokaryotic component of the microbiome in *Acropora palmata*"

-All raw reads for omics analyses are available under NCBI project number **PRJNA895002** (N.B., waiting for successful publication before becoming available)
+All raw reads for omics analyses are available under NCBI project number **PRJNA895002** (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA895002).
 For each rmarkdown, RData files are provided if people want to use them.

 ## Physiological Analysis